 A stock exchange or a security exchange is a marketplace where traders and intermediaries can buy and sell various assets, such as stock, bonds, and other financial instruments.

 When we first think of “stock exchange,” our mind visualizes trading terminals, screens with tickers and prices, or traders meticulously placing orders.
 It is an arena that is governed by technology.
-However, it is truly unique that the stock exchange functioned even centuries back when no technology was involved.
-This is one of the earliest forms of economic exchange that has a rich history.
+However, it is unique that the stock exchange functioned even centuries back when no technology was involved.
+This is one of the earliest forms of economic exchange with a rich history.

 Stock exchanges have seen an incredible journey.
 Initially, stock exchanges were marketplaces for merchants and sailors offering only government bonds, foreign currencies, and commodities for trade.
 People began to recognize shares as an asset class only after the 17th century.